bradmartin333/SEYR/README.md

 ![SEYR](https://user-images.githubusercontent.com/19335151/165121032-fe8c9a68-3cf7-4112-8ee5-a5f04922ef1c.png) ![Nuget](https://img.shields.io/nuget/v/SEYR)
-#### AOI for present / not-present scoring as well as alignment scoring of live or saved images.
+#### AOI for present / not-present analysis of live or saved images.
 #### SEYR.dll can be added to an existing .NET project for framegrabbers
 #### SEYRDesktop can be run for existing images.